-- 2.109 The Act introduces several legal requirements on entities such as water companies, described below, and requires that Government proposes further targets in specific areas related to the environment.
-These are available in Annex C, and have been consulted on and it is expected that they will be laid before Parliament by 31st October 2022 to put them into law. - Resource management: Water undertakers in England and Wales may be required to prepare and publish joint proposals to identify measures they can take jointly to improve water resource management and development.
+- 2.121 The Act introduces several legal requirements on entities such as water companies, described below, and requires that Government proposes further targets in specific areas related to the environment.
+These targets have been proposed and passed into law; they are known as the Environmental Targets (England) Regulations 2023. - Resource management: Water undertakers in England and Wales may be required to prepare and publish joint proposals to identify measures they can take jointly to improve water resource management and development.
 The content the proposals must cover can be specified by Ministers.
 The Secretary of State and the Welsh Ministers are also given power to make regulations for the preparation and publication of water resource management plans and drought plans - Drainage and sewerage: Sewerage undertakers are required to prepare, publish and maintain a drainage and sewerage management plan under the Water Industry Act 1991 - Water quality: Regulations may be made about the substances that should be taken into account when assessing the chemical status of surface or groundwater.
-Standards may also be specified for water quality - Nature and biodiversity: A new general condition is added to the Town and Country Planning Act 1990 so that planning permission granted in England requires a biodiversity gain plan (to achieve a minimum of 10% net gain) to be submitted and approved.
+Standards may also be specified for water quality - 2.122 Nature and biodiversity: A new general condition is added to the Town and Country Planning Act 1990 so that planning permission granted in England requires a biodiversity gain plan (to achieve a minimum of 10% net gain) to be submitted and approved.
 Nationally Significant Infrastructure Projects must also improve the natural local environment through a new biodiversity net gain requirement.
 This is implemented through changes to the Planning Act 2008.
 For NSIPs, the government is currently proposing a core 'biodiversity gain statement', which is essentially a freestanding version of the part of an NPS that would require BNG and which will ensure that all types of development subject to the Planning Act 2008 system will be required to demonstrate BNG.
-The new statement(s) will initially set out the biodiversity gain requirement for all types of NSIP, the date from which the objective must be achieved and the stage of project design that the commencement threshold applies to
+The new statement(s) will initially set out the biodiversity gain requirement for all types of NSIP, the date from which the objective must be achieved and the stage of project design that the commencement threshold applies to.